FusionAuth/fusionauth-site/site/_drafts/fusionauth-example-react.md

 ...
 ```

-Note that we replace `'_'` with `''` to cover the only case in which the route path won't match the file path (the `/` route requires `./routes/_.js`).
+Note that we replace `'_'` with `''` to cover the only case in which the route path won't match the file path. (`_.js` strikes again.)

 ### Fetching User Info From Express

 Our React client will make a request to `/user` to get information about the user.
-The most important info is the Access Token, which is what we use to determine if a user is logged in.
-In OAuth terms, an Access Token is like a temporary keycard we can use to access the user's resources.
+The most important info is the Access Token, which is what we use to determine if a user is logged in or not.
+In OAuth terms, an Access Token is like a temporary keycard that we can use to access the user's resources.

 A real token will look something like this: